Why Visit St Martin’s?

 – The church has strong links with local history, ranging back over at least 700 years (from the very beginnings of Birmingham as a market town).

 – There is a strong presence and encouragement of art and creativity at St. Martin’s.
 This is both historical (as present in the architecture, stonework and stained glass of the church building) and contemporary – including exhibitions of painting, photography, textiles, sculpture and poetry from local and national artists, art collectives, local schools, and others.
 This can contribute to creative education, both in terms of the Arts and English.
-We are also able to offer creative workshops for visiting school groups on request.

 – Many groups have commented on how much they appreciated the ‘atmosphere’ of the church building.
 Being in the church space can provide an opportunity for silence and stillness that has become increasingly rare in our busy world, and which is often not something that pupils expect from a building in the heart of the city!
 Many groups find that giving even a very short time (30/60 seconds) for silence and stillness can give pupils a valuable space for reflection and awareness.